whyyorlantaken/Cellular-Automata/README.md

   <img src="./Examples/Data/life/maze/0400.png" width = "50%">
 </p>

 It's been fun!
-Hoping to take a look at Lenia later.
+Hoping to take a look at Lenia soon.